grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/locating-elements.md

 ---
-id: locating-elements
+id: selecting-elements
-title: Locating elements for E2E tests
+title: Selecting elements for E2E tests
-description: How to locate elements on the page
+description: How to select elements on the page
 draft: true
 keywords:
   - grafana